arpi2003ta/Web-Scraping-Projects/README.md

    ```

 ## ⚠️ Disclaimer
 This projects is intended for **educational purposes** only.
 Scraping websites without permission may violate terms of service.
-Use responsibly and check Booking.com's scraping policies before deploying.

 ---
 💡 **Happy Scraping!** 🚀